mdjkenna/GraphStateMachine/README.md

 In this example, edges are traversed using DFS, with neighbouring edges explored in the order they are added to a vertex.
 For vertex "one", the edge to "two" will be tried first, followed by the edge to "three".
 You can also explicitly set the traversal order using the `order` parameter in `addEdge`.
+Note that several `buildTraverser` overloads exist for different use cases (with/without guard state, with/without action arguments); the simplest form is shown here.

 #### Implementations of IVertex

-A vertex added to the graph must implement the `IVertex<I>` interface.
+Vertices added to the graph must implement the `IVertex<I>` interface.
 The vertex id must be unique within the graph.
 Adding duplicate ids when building the graph results in an error.

 Any valid `IVertex<I>` implementation can be used as a graph vertex.